hansenjn/AdipoQ/README.md

 A comprehensive User Guide is available [here](https://github.com/hansenjn/AdipoQ/blob/main/User%20Guide/AdipoQ_User_Guide_V20230312.pdf).

-_(Note: The User Guide is currently not up-to-date with the latest versions of AdipoQ Analyzer.
-We will provide an updated version here very soon!
-Meanwhile, to see what changed for AdipoQ Analyzer since the section in the User Guide on AdipoQ Analyzer was written, pelase check out the release notes since Version 0.0.5 on the [release page for AdipoQ Analyzer](https://github.com/hansenjn/AdipoQ_Analyzer/releases).
-Alternatively, have a look at our up-to-date quick start guides below.)_

 In addition, we provide a quick-start and an example guide for analyzing cells and histological samples.

 ### Analysis of cultured cells - guides